shopkinsa/ExPerfAnalyzer/README.md

 Execute the script with no parameters and it will register itself as a shell handler for perfmon .blg files.
 You can then right-click any .blg file and select *ExPerfAnalyzer* to quickly parse the log.

 ## Project Vision
 The tool is a PowerShell script currently.
-We are investigating how to change its design dramatically as PowerShell is not a performant enough platform.
+We are investigating new platforms and technologies as PowerShell is not performant enough for us.

 ## Inspiration
 This script was inspired by [Performance Analysis of Logs (PAL)](https://pal.codeplex.com) and PMA.VBS (an internal tool used by Windows support).